 Maximum Benefits Depend on Retirement Age

-If you want to receive the maximum benefit, two things have to happen.
-You must earn the maximum allowable for 35 years, and you must wait until you’re 70 to begin receiving benefits.
+Two things have to happen if you want to receive the maximum benefit.
+You must earn the maximum allowable for 35 years, and you must wait until age 70 to begin receiving benefits.

-If you did both those things and started collecting next year, you’d get the $3,895 per month we mentioned above.
-If you earned the maximum for 35 years and retired at your full retirement age (age 66 in this example), you’d get $3,113 per month.
+You’d get the $3,895 per month we mentioned above if you did both these things and started collecting next year.
+You’d get $3,113 per month if you earned the maximum for 35 years and retired at your full retirement age (age 66 in this example).
 And if you started claiming benefits as soon as you could—age 62—you’d get $2,324 per month.

 Many people won’t qualify for the maximum benefit because earning the maximum taxable income for 35 years is no easy task.
-You may eventually reach the threshold, but it could take decades.
+You might eventually reach the threshold, but it could take decades.

 Similarly, the benefit amount is automatically adjusted for cost of living increases.
-If someone under our best-case scenario retired in 2010 at age 70, for instance, they initially received $3,119 a month.
-In 2020, that same person will get $3,895 a month.
+If someone under our best-case scenario retired in 2010 at age 70, they initially received $3,119 a month.
+In 2020, that same person would have received $3,895 a month.